-So, you organized an event for the company, and now is the time to analyze the performance.
-A few important questions the leadership team might toss at you could be –
+So, you organized an event for the company, and now is the time to analyze the engagement and performance of your event.
+A few important questions the leadership team might toss at you could be:

 - What were the KPIs and were they achieved?

 - What was the ROI?